-- 5. Where a matter arises at a meeting which directly relates a councillors Disclosable Pecuniary Interest, they must declare the interest, not participate in any discussion or vote on the matter and must not remain in the room unless they have been granted a dispensation.
+- 5. Where a matter arises at a meeting which directly relates to a councillor's Disclosable Pecuniary Interest, they must declare the interest, not participate in any discussion or vote on the matter and must not remain in the room unless they have been granted a dispensation.
 If it is a 'sensitive interest', they do not have to declare the nature of the interest, just that they have an interest. - 6.
-Where a matter arises at a meeting which directly relates a councillors Personal Interest, they must declare the interest.
-However, they can continue to participate in any discussion and vote on the matter and can remain in the room without having been granted a dispensation.
-If it is a 'sensitive interest', they do not have to declare the nature of the interest, just that they have an interest.
+Where a matter arises at a meeting which directly relates to one of the councillor's Other Registerable Interests, they must declare the interest.
+They may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+If it is a "sensitive interest", again you do not have to declare the nature of the interest.